wisonye/zig-tutorial-by-examples/src/array.md

 </br>

-String literal is a `*const [N:0]u8` data type, it's a constant pointer!!!
+String literal is a `*const [N:0]u8` data type, I read that as a constant pointer to an read-only `u8` array!!!

+- It's the const pointer, that means you can't change its value!!!

+    Why, that's because string literal stored inside the binary read-only data session.
+When you run the program, binary has been loaded into memory, the string literal value is in the data section (read-only).
+Each string literal has a memory address, the string literal variable you created points to that read-only memory address, that's why:)

-- It points to the read-only data section address, lifetime is same with the program lifetime!!!
+- Because it points to the read-only data section address, that's why lifetime is same with the program lifetime!!!

 - As it's pointer, that's why its byte size always be `4bytes(32bit)` or `8bytes(64bit)`